 Diabetes is at epidemic proportions in this country.
-Syndrome X or Metabolic Syndrome increases your risk for diabetes, heart disease and stroke.
+Metabolic Syndrome increases your risk for diabetes, heart disease and stroke.

-The risk for developing Syndrome X goes up as we approach menopause
+The risk for developing Metabolic Syndrome goes up as we approach menopause

 If you have three or more of the following symptoms, you have Metabolic Syndrome